Relationship between NFC and FeliCa

-The each component of FeliCa technology is described in ISO/IEC communication standards, NFC Form specifications defining the digital interface and half duplex communication protocol, and a Japanese Industrial Standard, JIS X 6319-4, that includes additional message formats and commands.
+Each component of FeliCa technology is described in the ISO/IEC communication standards, the NFC Form specifications defining the digital interface and half duplex communication protocol, and in a Japanese Industrial Standard, JIS X 6319-4, that includes additional message formats and commands.

-An excellent feature of NFC is that it has a module structure, composed of wireless communication technologies, mode commands and message formats.
-It offers very flexible development and at the same time hides the complexity of these technologies in order for application developers to easily enter into the NFC business.
+An excellent feature of NFC is that it has a modular structure, composed of wireless communication technologies, mode commands, and message formats.
+It offers very flexible development and at the same time hides the complexity of these technologies, so application developers can easily enter into the NFC business.

-You may know that Android - the smart phone operation system from Google - supports NFC since its 2.3 version.
-A number of applications using the NFC functionality are available in the Android market.
-It is remarkable that applications created by everyday developers like e-money viewer are included in the Android market.
+You may know that Android - the smartphone operating system from Google - supports NFC since its 2.3 version.
+Numerous applications using the NFC functionality are available on Google Play.
+It is remarkable that applications created by everyday developers (such as e-money viewers) are listed on Google Play.

-The relationship between NFC and FeliCa can be summarized as follows: NFC-F and FeliCa are the same wireless communication technology and FeliCa is a contactless IC card operating system on -top of the open NFC-F standards.
+The relationship between NFC and FeliCa can be summarized as follows: NFC-F and FeliCa share the same wireless communication technology, and FeliCa is a contactless IC card operating system based on the open NFC-F standards.